nahnova/Verbosity/README.md

 2. `FBS.Repository`: Includes all SQL statements that interact with the SQL Server.
 3. `FBS.DataAccess`: Data access layer containing the connection string for the database.
 4. `Frontend`: Contains the WinForms forms for the user interface.
+5. `FBS.Testing`: Contains a console app to test the SQL connection.

 ### FBS.Entity